Quick Start

 print(total) # 277

-len and cap are different things. len is how many elements are actually stored. cap is how much space is available before the array needs to grow.
+len is how many elements are stored. cap is how much space is reserved before the array needs to grow.

 A Game Loop Script

 Chasm shines in game engines.
-Here is a minimal script that tracks a player moving across the screen:
+Here is a minimal script that moves a player with the arrow keys:

 def on_tick(dt :: float) do